Gibbon ape leukemia virus: Viral resistance

 Research published within the Retroviruses and Insights into Cancer Journal, highlights the potential of viral resistance within gibbon-apes, due to the partial proviral transcription of an intact envelope gene.
 The expression of the GaLV envelope gene was exhibited within an asymptomatic gibbon despite long term exposure to another highly viremic gibbon.
 Therefore, the expression of the GaLV envelope in the absence of replication-competent GaLV may have rendered the animal resistant to GaLV infection.
 Furthermore, antibodies against the retrovirus was identified in gibbons without evidence of disease which suggests a natural immunological resistance to GaLV.

 Transmission

-GaLV is an exogenous virus that is horizontally transmitted via contact with GaLV contaminated biomaterials such as urine and faces.
-This is confirmed within hybrizidation assay which evidenced the lack of proviral genome within uninfected gibbons.
+GaLV is an exogenous virus that is horizontally transmitted via contact with GaLV contaminated biomaterials such as urine and feces.
+This is confirmed within hybridization assay which evidenced the lack of proviral genome within uninfected gibbons.
 Furthermore, experimental research conducted at the Comparative Oncology Laboratory demonstrates the "horizontal transmission of GaLV within a 14-month-old uninfected gibbon which contracted GaLV within six weeks of exposure to viremic individuals."
 Furthermore, GaLV is also transmitted prenatally via parent-progeny transmission in utero, of which offspring exhibit a large quantity of proviral DNA in opposed to postnatal transmission.